INSIDE: The Complete Guide to visiting London Eye with children in tow. Updated 2019.

-We pre-booked our London Eye fast track tickets, arrived 15 minutes before boarding as requested, and were given a special spot to wait in the main reception area (the Eye Lounge).
+We pre-booked our London Eye fast track tickets and tour with a private guide, arrived 15 minutes before boarding as requested, and were given a special spot to wait in the main reception area (the Eye Lounge).

 The kids entertained themselves before the London Eye tour by making friends with the other kids who were also in our group.

-A few minutes before boarding time, we met our guide, who then led our motley crew up to the loading platform and onto the capsule for 360 degree views of top London sights.
+A few minutes before boarding time, we met our London Eye tour guide, who then led our motley crew up to the loading platform, and onto the capsule for 360 degree views of top London sights.